mahnoorft/UNOFlipGame-SYSC3110/README.md

 - AI Player Capability: The game will now accommodate from 1-5 AI Players, with a playing strategy of choosing the valid card with the highest points to play.
 - Implemented a Status Bar to display the current playing status and print each player's moves.

-### Future Deliverables

-Milestone 4:
+### Milestone 4 Changes
-- Redo capabilities: Players will now have the ability to redo/ undo their moves within the game.
+- Undo/Redo capability: Players now have the ability to redo/ undo their moves within the game.
-- Reply Capability: Players will now have the ability to replay the game, allowing them to restart and enjoy multiple rounds.
+- Reply Capability: Players now have the ability to replay the game, allowing them to restart and enjoy multiple rounds.
-- Save/Load Features: We will implement a save and load system
+- Save/Load Features: Players can now save the state of their game and load the most recently saved game to continue playing smoothly!
+Save and load are implemented using JSON serialization and deserialization.

 ## Author
 - Mahnoor Fatima 101192353 & Areej Mahmoud 101218260